Symbolic power containments in singular rings in positive characteristic: Ideals of finite projective dimension

-where $W$ denotes the multiplicative system $R-\cup_{P\in\Ass(Q)}P$ and $h$ is the largest analytic spread of $QR_P$ for all $P\in\Ass(Q)$. \end{lemma} \begin{proof} It suffices to prove this after localizing at $P$ for each $P\in\Ass(Q)$.
-Therefore we may assume that the left hand side is the ordinary power of $Q$ and that $Q$ is integral over an ideal $I$ generated by $h$ elements.
+\begin{proof} It suffices to prove this after localizing at $P$ for each $P\in\Ass(R/Q)$.
+Therefore we may assume that the left hand side is the ordinary power of $Q$ and the right hand side is $Q^{[q]}$, and we reduce to show a containment in $R_P$.
+Then it is enough to check such a containment in a faithfully flat extension of $R_P$.
+Thus we may assume that the residue field of $R_P$ is infinite, and therefore we may assume that $Q$ is integral over an ideal $I$ generated by $h$ elements.
 Now for all large $q$ we write

 where $a, r \geqslant 0$ and $r \leqslant n-2$.
 Then

 Thus we have

 Since $Q$ is integral over $I$, there exists $s$ such that for all $t\geq 1$,